holepunchto/autobase/README.md

 ### Indexed Length

 The linearizing algorithm is able to define a point at which the ordering of the graph below will never change.
+This point advances continually, so long as a majority set of indexers are writing messages.

 ### Views

-An indexed view may be created on top of an Autobase.
+A linearized view may be created on top of an Autobase.
 This view can be updated to reflect the messages of within the base.

 Autobase accepts an `open` function for creating views and an `apply` function that can be used to update a view.